We often get asked about education advocacy and accessibility, so we wanted to support you.

 Enter a new school and COVID-19

-We had approached our school about starting with a gradual schedule as he hadn’t attended in-person classes since the spring, and we wanted him to be successful.
+We had approached our school about starting with a gradual schedule as he hadn’t attended in-person classes since the pandemic hit in March 2020, and we wanted him to be successful.
 We agreed on two hours a week to start with a gradual increase over time.
 Two weeks after school began, we had a follow-up meeting.
 I was excited to hear about his increased schedule.
 I was not expecting the school to suggest his time be reduced.

 Enter the Mama Bear in me

 Throughout the meeting, I repeatedly said “we respectfully decline that option.”
 I was polite but firm and asked for reasons for their request.
-I’m fortunate because I do have knowledge about education advocacy; however, I still felt overwhelmed and somewhat confused during the meeting.
+I’m fortunate because I do have knowledge about education advocacy; however, I still felt overwhelmed and somewhat confused.

 After the meeting, I followed up immediately with an email summarizing the discussion and asking for a response by a certain date.
 I’m happy to report that things are progressing (albeit slower than we would like), but we are going in the right direction.

-Here are a few things I’ve learned about autism advocacy over the years, as well as some additional information I learned at the BCEd Access conference:
+Here are a few things I’ve learned about autism advocacy over the years.

 Give a deadline for the school to respond, remember there are lots of students with additional needs, be reasonable in your expectations (I would say three business days is fair).